OP-DSL/OPS/doc/tiling.md

 - **`1 live tiles` with a large ratio**, as above — the loop is not blocked at all.
 It executes its whole range in one go, streaming its dats through the cache once per plan and evicting everything the neighbouring tiles just built.
 No redundant arithmetic, but the fused chain around it is broken.

 Absence of the line means every loop is within 1.5x of nominal.
 CloverLeaf never prints it.

-When any loop is unblocked (or >1.5x), proc 0 also prints **loop-skew runs**: consecutive loops with the same live-tile count and similar ratio, collapsed to `[first-last] ratio live kernel .. kernel`.
-A **JUMP** is the first later loop whose live-tile count rises or whose skew falls.
-Insert `ops_execute` immediately before that kernel so the high-skew prefix is not fused with it.
-Peeling the blocked tail leaves the unblocked prefix as its own plan; dump again and repeat at the next JUMP.
-Do not cap fused-chain length with a global loop count: a one-size-fits-all flush splits snapshot/mutate pairs (`N=20` FPE) and ignores the semantic jumps.

 Kernel **invocation counts** (`-OPS_DIAGS=2` profiler): `advec_cell_kernel4_xdir` should be about `(tiles per rank) × (steps)`, not `~steps`.
 One count per step means one tile per rank for that kernel.